Eurasian Land Bridge: Trans-Siberian Railway

 The Trans-Siberian Railway and its various associated branches and supporting lines, completed in 1916, established the first rail connection between Europe and Asia, from Moscow to Vladivostok.
 The line, at 9200 km, is the longest rail line in the world.

 The Trans-Siberian connects the Russian Pacific ports of Vladivostok and Nakhodka with Moscow.
 Rail links at Moscow allow passengers and freight to connect to train lines running further west into Europe.
 By making further transfers, passengers and freight can eventually reach Western European seaports.
 The Trans-Siberian also connects with North Korea (e.g. via Dandong in Northeastern China, or directly at Khasan south of Vladivostok).

 A fully electrified and double-tracked line, the Trans-Siberian Railway line is capable of transporting around 100 million tons of freight annually.
 The line can handle up to 200,000 TEU of containerized international transit freight per year.

-A more northerly east–west route across Siberia, parallel to the Trans-Siberian line and known as the Baikal–Amur Mainline was mostly completed in 1989.
+A more northerly east–west route across Siberia, parallel to the Trans-Siberian line and known as the Baikal–Amur Mainline, was mostly completed in 1989.
 It terminates at the Pacific ports of Vanino and Sovetskaya Gavan.
-Although this line is comparatively little used (the management mentions 6 million tons of freight per year, not indicating the year), the management expects the line to be fully used in the foreseeable future for oil and copper ore export, and has plans to double-track it.
+Although this line is comparatively little used (the management mentions 6 million tons of freight per year, not indicating the year), the management expects the line to be fully used in the foreseeable future for oil and copper ore exports, and has plans to double-track it.

-While the Trans-Siberian has always been used by the Tsarist, Soviet and modern Russian government to project political power into their territories in Asia, in the 1960s it was opened by the USSR as an international trade route connecting the Western Pacific with Europe.
-Freight shipments on the Trans-Siberian, however, experienced increasing problems over time with dilapidated rail infrastructures, theft, damaged freight, late trains, inflated freight fees, uncertain scheduling for return of containers and geopolitical tension.
-As a result, use of the railway for international trade had declined to almost zero by the 1990s.
+While the Trans-Siberian has always been used by the Tsarist, Soviet and modern Russian governments to project political power into their territories in Asia, in the 1960s it was opened by the USSR as an international trade route connecting the Western Pacific with Europe.
+But there were increasing problems with freight shipments on the line, with dilapidated rail infrastructures, theft, damaged freight, late trains, inflated freight fees, uncertain scheduling of return of containers, and geopolitical tension.
+Thus by the 1990s, use of the railway for international trade had almost ceased.